dadamachines/website/_posts/2025-11-04-bionica-and-the-wires.md

 ### The Automat Toolkit: Bridging Nature and Machines

 Central to their setup is the dadamachines automat toolkit—a plug & play MIDI-controller that Jon Ross purchased second-hand on reverb.com.
-Jon recently shared with us that he’s thrilled with the toolkit’s flexibility and reliability, which has helped bring their botanical bandmates to life on stage.
+Jon recently shared with us that he’s very happy with the toolkit’s flexibility and reliability, which has helped bring their botanical bandmates to life on stage.
 The automat toolkit’s universal DC outputs and MIDI compatibility make it the perfect bridge between bio-signals and musical instruments.

 ### How It Works: Plants Playing Instruments